github/docs/content/actions/migrating-to-github-actions/migrating-from-gitlab-to-github-actions.md

 Both systems enable you to include additional containers for databases, caching, or other dependencies.

-In GitLab, primary containers are specified with a `image` key while {{ site.data.variables.product.prodname_actions }} use `container` key for primary containers.
+In GitLab, primary containers are specified with a `image` key while {% data variables.product.prodname_actions %} use `container` key for primary containers.
 In both system additional containers can be specificed with `services` key.

-Below is an example in GitLab and {{ site.data.variables.product.prodname_actions }} configuration syntax.
+Below is an example in GitLab and {% data variables.product.prodname_actions %} configuration syntax.

 <table class="d-block">
 <tr>